LittleDTLe/VapeProductQuiz/ReadMe.md

 - [ ] **Result Preview:** Combined with the Dynamic CTA, the user can see how many results there are to their search.
 - [ ] **Analytics & Tracking:** Create a Hook (before rediraction), to track user behavior and overall usage.
 - [ ] **Default Attribute Toggle:** Add a checkbox to easily toggle between using default attributes or custom.
+- [ ] **Live Preview Button:** Adds a direct button to immediately view this quiz instance on the frontend of your site, allowing for quick testing and verification of settings and attributes.

 ### Feature Ideas (Refactoring Required)